judah-caruso/doc/readme.markdown

 \.
 These tags give information to the generator before the final pages are created.

 \meta-title  { title of post }
+\meta-url    { some-url      } \.
+Uses this value instead of a santized version of \meta-title
 \meta-date   { 01/01/2021    } \.
 Available Formats: Year/Month/Day, Day/Month/Year, Month/Day/Year
 \meta-edited { 01/01/2021    } \.
 Same as \meta-date
 \meta-kind   { blog update   } \.
 Space-separated categories